Anita-Rolf-lab/Nodewalk/README.md

 4. Example.UmiStats.tab
 5. Example.ValidCovStats.tab

-Fragstats.tab has the following collumns:
+Fragstats.tab has 24 columns.
+The details of the columns mainly used for analysing the interactors are:
+(Numbers mentioned here are the column numbers in the output file)
-SAMP: Sample name
+1. SAMP: Sample name
-Frag: Interactor name: Format:
+2. Frag: Interactor name: Format:
-GENOME: For eg., HG19
+3. GENOME: For eg., HG19
-CHROMO: Eg., chr1
+4. CHROMO: Eg., chr1
-FragStart: start position of interactor
+5. FragStart: start position of interactor
-FragEnd: end position of interactor
+6. FragEnd: end position of interactor
-PROBE: Probe name
+7. PROBE: Probe name
-ProbeChromo
+8. ProbeChromo
-ProbePosition
+9. ProbePosition
-ProbeGenome
+10. ProbeGenome
-LT10
-LT30
-GT30
-ctpos
-ctPos5
-ctPos10
-ctumi
-ctUmi5
-ctUmi10
-maxPrbMatches
-maxPrbOverPos
-maxPrbTp
-Positions
-Umis
+14. ctpos: Approximate number of digested reads

 1)	**Mapping and Pre-processing **